shanjcu/web-framework/docs/jcu-customisations/header.md

 group: jcu-customisations
 ---

+*Header* is a specific JCU component for the display and representation of the upper portion of a given page or layout.
+This is typically centric on branding, navigation, and titular details.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## About

-The *Header* is a specific JCU component for the display and representation of the upper portion of a given page or layout.
-This is typically centric on branding, navigation, and titular details.

 ## Examples